Life, Love and Language - Tempering The Terms

 The manner in which people engage with one another during the discussion of mental health is as important as the actual issues.
 People are often open to being politely educated, not lectured or lampooned.
 But no matter what words we think are appropriate, all of us can benefit from being more sensitive, tolerant and empathetic in all aspects of our lives.

 To that end, the evolution of mental health terminology has been rapid, as many diagnostic terms have been altered or eliminated alongside media usage.
 People who work with a therapist, for example, are more often called “clients,” not “patients.”
 In part because of the imposing and frightening implications of “manic” and “mania,” “manic depression” became "bipolar disorder."

 Now that many organizations consider drug addiction a mental disorder, some believe it is insensitive to call someone an “addict.”
 The word has a stigma of its own that is implicitly negative.
-During one of its more recent updates, the Diagnostic and Statistical Manual of Mental Disorders began using the term, “drug use disorder.”
+During one of its more recent updates, the Diagnostic and Statistical Manual of Mental Disorders began using the term, “substance use disorder.”